Saltysam101/t3_todo/README.md

 # Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 This project uses clerk for user authentication.
-Please look at '.env.example' for help with setting up clerk environment variables.
+Here's the documentation for how to set up clerk with Next.js: [Clerk](https://clerk.com/docs/quickstarts/nextjs)

 ## What's next?
 How do I make an app with this?